-On January 1, 2013, the Rockford Area Crime Stoppers Program completed 32 years of successful service to the citizens of Winnebago County.
+On January 1, 2016, the Rockford Area Crime Stoppers Program completed 35 years of successful service to the citizens of Winnebago County.
 The program is managed by the Winnebago County Sheriff’s Office Crime Stoppers Division and receives partial financial support from the City of Rockford Police Department for operating costs.
-The Division is staffed by one full time reserve deputy, who acts as director, and one full-time civilian assistant who is employed by Crime Stoppers.

 The primary purpose of the program is to reduce crime and create a safer living environment by offering cash rewards to individuals who provide information which is used by law enforcement authorities in their efforts to identify criminal activity, solve crimes, recover stolen property and apprehend fugitives, thus creating the impression to potential offenders that the possibility of getting away with a crime is greatly reduced.

-Program statistics for the year 2012 indicate the Crime Stoppers office received several thousand calls.
-Eight hundred fifty seven (857) calls were directly related to criminal activity, and the information was forwarded to the appropriate agencies for their investigative follow-up.
+Program statistics for the year 2016 indicate the Crime Stoppers office received several thousand calls.
+Six hundred seventy-two (672) calls were directly related to criminal activity, and the information was forwarded to the appropriate agencies for their investigative follow-up.

-The Crime Stoppers organization also continues to address school-related crime through the “Quick 50" Progam.
-Public and private schools throughout Winnebago County use the program to encourage students to become involved in making their schools safter by offering up to $50.00 for information which leads to the suspension or arrest of students who are involved in criminal acts.
-In some cases, the reward may exceed $50.00.
+The Crime Stoppers organization also continues to address school-related crime through the “Quick 50” Program.
+Public and private schools throughout Winnebago County use the program to encourage students to become involved in making their schools safer by offering up to $50.00 for information which leads to the suspension or arrest of students who are involved in criminal acts.
+In some cases, the reward may exceed $50.00

-The “Quick 50” Program statistics for the 2011-2012 school years (August 2011 - June 2012) are as follows: A total of 70 students were arrested or suspended and 70 cases were cleared.
-Nine (9) alcohol cases were cleared.
-Thirty five (35) narcotics arrests were made.
-Six (6) theft cases were cleared.
-Five (5) weapons cases were cleared.
-Seven (7) miscellaneous cases were cleared.
-Students were paid $1,695 in rewards.
-There was also $2,629 in narcotics and property recovered.
+The “Quick 50” Program statistics for the 2015-2016 school years (August 2015 - June 2016) are as follows: A total of 26 students were arrested or suspended and 26 cases were cleared.
+Students were paid $830 in rewards.
+There was also $735 in narcotics and property recovered.